Best Practices

 • Check for duplicate contacts

-• Review and clean up tags/categories
+• Review and clean up expense categories

 Data Audit:

-• Ensure all projects linked to clients
+• Ensure all projects linked to clients with an Engagement Type set

 • Verify time entries linked to tasks